bharath-1510/TodoList/README.md

 # TodoList

-          This is a react web application which stores tasks and if completed mark it as completed. for storage purpose uses json server.
-Data Description : Title, Subject, Completed (Default : false) , Id Primary.
+          <p>This is a react web application which stores tasks and if completed mark it as completed. for storage purpose uses json server.
+Data Description : Title, Subject, Completed (Default : false) , Id Primary.</p>
 Endpoints
       <ul>
         <li>/tasks - Get -  Fetch All Tasks</li>